svrxjs/svrx-docs/en/contribute/plugin.md

 ### io

-io used for the communication between server and client ， Please check it with [client-side io](#client-io)
+io is used for the communication between server and client.
+Please check it out in [client-side io](#client-io)

 #### - `io.on( type, handler )`